Skip to main content

 $ kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1

-$ kubectl expose deployment/kubernetes-bootcamp --type="LoadBalancer" --port 80
+$ kubectl expose deployment/kubernetes-bootcamp --type="LoadBalancer" --port 8080

 $ EXTERNAL_IP=$(kubectl get svc kubernetes-bootcamp -o json | jq -r '.status.loadBalancer.ingress[0].ip')

-$ curl http://$EXTERNAL_IP/
+$ curl http://$EXTERNAL_IP:8080/

 Hello Kubernetes bootcamp! | Running on: kubernetes-bootcamp-658f6cbd58-mnrnx | v=1

-Deploying Bookinfo Applications
+Deploying Bookinfo Demo Applications

-Basic HTTP Routing Verify success by installing Istio's Bookinfo applications and Cilium's Gateway with HTTPRoutes:
+Verify success by installing Istio's Bookinfo applications and Cilium's Gateway with HTTPRoutes:

 $ kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.27/samples/bookinfo/platform/kube/bookinfo.yaml